alexherbo2/krabby/README.md

 ###### [Installation](#installation) | [Configuration](config.js) | [Documentation](#commands) | [Contributing](CONTRIBUTING)

-> Configuration example to [create a keyboard interface to the web].
+> Configuration example to [create a keyboard interface to the web], heavily inspired by [Kakoune].
->
-> Fork this repository to make your own configuration.

 ## TL;DR